- The UW Bothell Mathematics REU site is funded by the the National Science Foundation.

 - Travel to Conferences: The program includes funding for students to travel to conferences to present their research from the program.

-- Professional Development: Students will learn to use LaTeX, get help on giving great oral and poster presentations, and learn more about graduate education and the GRE.
+- Professional Development: Students will learn to use LaTeX, get help on giving great oral and poster presentations, learn more about graduate education and the GRE, and more!

 - Summer in the Pacific Northwest: The Seattle area is home to many interesting attractions and activities, including many outdoor activities.
 And the weather is awesome, with comfortable average highs in the mid-70s, average lows in the lower fifties, low dew points and relative humidities, and only occasional rain.